Okta Lapsus$ Breach: The One Thing Every Company Needs to Do

 The best practices for identity management are already known.
 Today’s framework relies on humans to follow the rules and manage them manually.
 Until this changes, we are likely to read more headlines about major breaches, and security teams will scramble to see whether any of their employee credentials have been compromised.
 Rather than going through this type of fire drill, simply resetting every user’s password would provide companies peace of mind since any compromised credentials would be useless.

-Sign up for a free demo to see how you can protect yourself from these types of attacks.
+Sign up for a free SaaS security assessment to see how you can protect yours organization from these types of attacks.

 Fill out the form and we’ll send you our Datasheet.